 The Forest Preserves offer more than 200 miles of multi-use trails ideal for experiencing the woods and grasslands of Cook County on horseback.
 Visitors can ride their own horses or take a guided tour with any of the six stables offering livery service.

-Every horse using Forest Preserve trails is required to wear a horse tag.
+Every horse using the Forest Preserve trails is required to wear a horse tag.
 Each rider must also possess a rider’s license.

 8290 S. Kean Avenue

 Contact: Cathy or Billy

 16717 S. Lockwood

 Contact: James Larsen